Accounting Periods

 How to use it

-1. Open Accounting Periods (/books/accounting-periods) to see every period and its open/closed/locked status.
+1. Open Accounting Periods to see every period and its status.

-2. Review the close-readiness score and the "What's between you and 100%" blockers for the period you're finishing.
+2. Review the close-readiness score and blockers for the period you are finishing.

-4. Click Close on the period (optionally adding a lock reason) — postings dated inside it are now rejected.
+4. Click Close — postings dated inside the period are now rejected.

-6. Use Bulk close-and-lock to migrate historical months — open periods are closed then locked in one pass; already-locked ones are skipped.
+6. Use Bulk close-and-lock to finalize historical months in one pass.

-7. To correct something, Reopen the period with a reason; the audit trail records who did it and when.
+7. To correct something, Reopen with a reason.

 Pro tips

-• Close periods as the last step of month-end so reconciled data can't be edited by accident.
+• Close periods as the last step of month-end so reconciled data cannot be edited by accident.

-• Drive close to 100% before locking: resolve unreviewed and uncategorized transactions, since those are the heaviest score penalties.
+• Drive the score to 100% before locking — unreviewed and uncategorized transactions carry the heaviest penalties.

-• Use multi-reviewer sign-offs to enforce separation of duties — preparer prepares, controller approves — with a timestamped record at each role.
+• Use multi-reviewer sign-offs for separation of duties — preparer prepares, manager approves.

-• For onboarding a business with years of history, bulk close-and-lock everything through the cutover month in a single operation.
+• For onboarding with years of history, bulk close-and-lock through the cutover month.

 In-depth guide